 Formation of these substances

 The first competitor of diamond is wurtzite boron nitride which has a structure that’s quite similar to diamond.
-However, it is made of different atoms.

 Another substance which is giving tough competition to diamond regarding hardness is the rare mineral lonsdaleite.